Some links in this post may be affiliate links

 Haworthia Plants are endemic to Southern Africa; Mozambique, Namimbia, Lesotho, Swaziland and South Africa.

-Some popular types of Haworthia for indoors include Haworthia attenuata, Haworthia pumila, Haworthia papillosa, Haworthia fasciata, Haworthia reinwardtii, Haworthia cooperi among others.
-Check out these popular Haworthia succulents perfect for growing indoors.
+Popular Haworthia varieties for indoors are Haworthia attenuata, Haworthia pumila, Haworthia papillosa, Haworthia fasciata, Haworthia reinwardtii, Haworthia cooperi among others.

 No. Haworthia Plants are non-toxic to both humans and pets.
-They are among the pet-safe plants that you can grow in any space.
+They are among the pet-safe plants that you can grow in a space where there are cats, dogs and other pets.

 Haworthia genus is closely related to the genera Aloe and Gasteria.
 The species of these genera are known to hybridise relatively easily with each other.

 If you are looking to add the spectacular Haworthia plants to your collection.
-Check them out online on Amazon (Link to Amazon).
+You may get these plnts from Amazon (Link to Amazon).

 To care for Haworthia indoors, give it bright light with 6-8 hours of direct sunlight, warmth of 18-260C, humidity of 50-55% and slightly moist, fertile, well-drained soil coupled with monthly feeding in the growing season.